cyberlink1/RedNeck-NAS/AI.md

 Whenever functionality is added or changed:

 1. **Code first**: implement the PHP/JS changes, test manually or via deploy.
+   *Remember that frontend tweaks belong in the central CSS/JS assets, not inline in the page.*
 2. **Update sudoers**: if new shell commands are invoked with `sudo`, add them to both the README example and `install.sh` (the `/etc/sudoers.d/` template).
 3. **Update UI**: add new form elements or pages and corresponding handlers.